Help us save £90,000 a year!

 We all need to know how to avoid this.

 - Rinse out plastic and metal containers.
-No need to scrub them with detergent, but too much food residue can spoil a whole load.
+No need to scrub them with detergent, but they must be free of scraps and residue.

 - Empty and rinse all bottles and cartons.